swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-resolved-lock-file.md

 output.

 ##### **--package-path**
 The path to the `Package.swift`.
-By default, Swift PM searches for the `Package.swift` file in the current directory.
+By default, SwiftPM searches for the `Package.swift` file in the current directory.

 ##### **--offline**
-Prevents Swift PM to make any network requests.
+Prevents SwiftPM to make any network requests.

 ##### **--ensure-mirrored**
 Requires that every dependency has a configured mirror.